E-commerce

 How many retailers use Collective?

 According to Salesso (2025), Shopify hosts 2.7 million active stores.
-The Collective network allows suppliers to reach new merchants without manual prospecting.
+The Collective network allows suppliers to reach new merchants without manual outreach.

 March 12, 2025